miboland/medmailectron/README.md

 $ yarn build
 ```

-## Troubleshooting
+## Quick Notes

 - Defaults to a MacOS build
 - Find the appropriate build command in the package.json

-- Find the dist/output location locally on your machine
+1. Find the dist/output location locally on your machine
-- Open/run the app on your machine
+2. Open/run the app on your machine

 ## Built Using